elissafink/todolist/README.md

 This is a to-do app specifically for me.
 Have to get JSON files out of Tasklet.ai/Dropbox, which run daily and get stored on my root of Dropbox.
-Then go to Claude app and the chat that built this micro-app, load the 2 files and write "sync my todos" Claude gives a single box of JSON text.
-I think copy that.
+Then go to Claude app preferably on iphone and the chat that built this micro-app, load the 2 files and write "sync my todos" Claude gives a single box of JSON text.
+Copy that.
 Then I paste that in the app after clicking the button "Import from Dropbox" App will retain all the old To-Dos.